Photosynthesis: Z scheme

 In plants, light-dependent reactions occur in the thylakoid membranes of the chloroplasts where they drive the synthesis of ATP and NADPH.
 The light-dependent reactions are of two forms: cyclic and non-cyclic.

-In the non-cyclic reaction, the photons are captured in the light-harvesting antenna complexes of photosystem II by chlorophyll and other accessory pigments (see diagram at right).
+In the non-cyclic reaction, the photons are captured in the light-harvesting antenna complexes of photosystem II by chlorophyll and other accessory pigments (see diagram "Z-scheme").
 The absorption of a photon by the antenna complex loosens an electron by a process called photoinduced charge separation.
 The antenna system is at the core of the chlorophyll molecule of the photosystem II reaction center.
 That loosened electron is taken up by the primary electron-acceptor molecule, pheophytin.
 As the electrons are shuttled through an electron transport chain (the so-called Z-scheme shown in the diagram), a chemiosmotic potential is generated by pumping proton cations (H+) across the membrane and into the thylakoid space.
 An ATP synthase enzyme uses that chemiosmotic potential to make ATP during photophosphorylation, whereas NADPH is a product of the terminal redox reaction in the Z-scheme.
 The electron enters a chlorophyll molecule in Photosystem I. There it is further excited by the light absorbed by that photosystem.
 The electron is then passed along a chain of electron acceptors to which it transfers some of its energy.
 The energy delivered to the electron acceptors is used to move hydrogen ions across the thylakoid membrane into the lumen.
-The electron is eventually used to reduce the co-enzyme NADP with a H+ to NADPH (which has functions in the light-independent reaction); at that point, the path of that electron ends.
+The electron is eventually used to reduce the coenzyme NADP with an H+ to NADPH (which has functions in the light-independent reaction); at that point, the path of that electron ends.

 The cyclic reaction is similar to that of the non-cyclic but differs in that it generates only ATP, and no reduced NADP (NADPH) is created.
 The cyclic reaction takes place only at photosystem I. Once the electron is displaced from the photosystem, the electron is passed down the electron acceptor molecules and returns to photosystem I, from where it was emitted, hence the name cyclic reaction.